Herd Immunity Is Not a Strategy

 Wells: Well, what’s the answer?

 Forman: Honestly, I am at a loss.
 I’m hoping, by the end of November, the entrepreneurs who have been developing these cheap tests are going to allow us to test at such a massive scale at such a low cost that we’ll be able to substantially impact this in a way that we haven’t so far.
-But I’m also 100 percent convinced that if our federal government had thought about this back in February and March and decided that they were going to commit even one tenth of the amount of money that they have committed to a vaccine to a cheap testing initiative, that we would have already saved tens of thousands of lives and certainly would have saved tens of thousands more going forward.
+But I’m also 100 percent convinced that if our federal government had thought about this back in February and March and decided that they were going to commit even one-tenth of the amount of money that they have committed to a vaccine to a cheap testing initiative, that we would have already saved tens of thousands of lives and certainly would have saved tens of thousands more going forward.

 I co-wrote an op-ed two months ago where we said that testing is the vaccine.
 And at that time, I was quarreling about whether we should say $10 or $20 per test as being achievable.
 Now we’re talking about $1 to $5 for these tests.
 This is the way out until we have a vaccine.